pf1219/StroCate/README.md

   - You can find this option in Setting → Controls → Keyboard & Mouse

 ![이미지_2025-06-14_104357482 (2)](https://github.com/user-attachments/assets/5cfe22f3-b4e5-465d-91c4-99acb6891ae7)
-* Look Down straightly and allign your crosshair to edge of the block
+* Look Down straightly and align your crosshair to edge of the block
 * Select whether your crosshair is facing X or Z direction
 * Count and write how many (minecraft) pixels the crosshair is from the vortex.
 Around 2.1 in this example
   - This value should be within 0 and 8
 * Press "ADD" button and probabilities will be updated

 ### Settings
-#### Allign Error
+#### Align Error
-* Set this value based on how accurate you are in alligning crosshair with eye of ender.
+* Set this value based on how accurate you are in aligning crosshair with eye of ender.
-  - Smaller value → Assumes accurate crosshair allignment → More confident prediction
+  - Smaller value → Assumes accurate crosshair alignment → More confident prediction
-  - Bigger value → Assumes less accurate crosshair allignment → Less confident prediction
+  - Bigger value → Assumes less accurate crosshair alignment → Less confident prediction
 * Tip
-  - 0.03(Minimum): You can allign crosshair (monitor) pixel perfect always
+  - 0.03(Minimum): You can align crosshair (monitor) pixel perfect always
-  - 0.3(Default): You can allign crosshair (minecraft) pixel perfect
+  - 0.3(Default): You can align crosshair (minecraft) pixel perfect
-  - 1: You can allign crosshair within center third of the ender eye
+  - 1: You can align crosshair within center third of the ender eye
-  - 4(Maximum): You can allign crosshair within ender eye
+  - 4(Maximum): You can align crosshair within ender eye

 #### Pixel Error
 * This setting matters only if your input mode is "Corner+Facing"